Highbrook/KPLogger/README.md

 refresh the existing listing with this data.

 Press "SELECT PAGE" to save the data that you are viewing.
-Press "EXPORT" to generate and download a CVS file.
+Press "SAVE" to generate and download a CVS file.
     By default the data that will be exported is:
         - Title
         - Price
         - Body

 Press "DELETE ALL" to clear the list.
 Press the red "X" on the right side of a listing to remove that individual listing from the list.